 The starting price for a Montegrappa pen is around £80 for the ordinary person wanting a touch of the Italian magic.
 You can pay over £100,000 for one of the limited-editions like the rollerball celebrating ancient Mexican civilisations–only 20 made and 18K gold.

-Montblanc is a German deluxe goods creator that produces a variety of gifts, including pens.
+Montblanc is a German deluxe goods creator that produces a variety of pens for gifts.
 All are classically styled, and the cheapest Montblanc starts at £180, the typical starting outlay is £500.
 They retain their value in the second-hand marketplace.

-Popular with actors like Johnny Depp and Rosario Dawson, appealing to lovers of designer brands.
+Popular with actors like Johnny Depp and Rosario Dawson, appealing to lovers of designer writing pens.
 The flower logo in the cap is the thing with these.
 Ernest Hemingway wrote with a Montblanc, and Ian Fleming’s famous spy is also a fan.

 Caran d’Ache is a name familiar to artists, but they also produce luxury pens.
 These launched in Geneva, Switzerland, in 1915.
 They are the only producer of writing instruments in Switzerland.
 The range varies from £15 to £2,500.